Ising model and s-embeddings of planar graphs: Introduction, main results and perspectives

 \subsection{General context}

-The Ising model of a ferromagnet, introduced by Lenz in 1920, recently celebrated its centenary and does not need an introduction: probably, this is one of the most studied models in statistical mechanics.
+The Ising model of a ferromagnet, introduced by Lenz in 1920, recently celebrated its centenary; probably, this is one of the most studied models in statistical mechanics.
 The \emph{planar} Ising model (i.e., the 2D model with nearest-neighbor interactions) gives rise to surprisingly rich structures of correlation functions; we refer the reader to monographs~\cite{Friedli-Velenik,McCoy-Wu,Mussardo,Palmer}, lecture notes~\cite{duminil-smirnov}, as well as to the introductions of the papers~\cite{AGG-20,ChSmi2} and references therein for more background on the subject, discussed from a variety of perspectives.

 In this paper we consider the planar Ising model without the magnetic field, which is known to be exactly solvable on any graph and at any temperature: the partition function can be written as the Pffafian of a certain matrix and the entries of the inverse matrix -- known under the name \emph{fermionic observables} -- satisfy a simple \emph{propagation equation}; we refer the reader to the paper~\cite{CCK} for more details on various combinatorial formalisms used to study the planar Ising model during its long history.

 We prefer to work with the ferromagnetic Ising model defined on \emph{faces} of a planar graph~$G$; the partition function is given by